MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 In summary, the the devcontainer.json file specifies configuration for a consistent development environment using a Docker image.
 The requirements.txt file ensures all needed Rust package for our project are installed when the container is created.
 Together, these files automate the process of setting up a developer environment, making it easier for you and others to work on the project.

-Lets establish your static website development environment:
+Lets establish your development environment:

 ### Step 1: Add Development Container Configuration